qwasium/ugoku-kun/docs/overview.rst

         }
     }

+See `readme_demo in the GitHub repo <https://github.com/qwasium/ugoku-kun/tree/main/readme_demo>`_ for an example.

 Eace device defined in the JSON file will create an instance of the corresponding class.

 .. image:: img/class_instance.svg

-The `task csv` will execute against targets defined in the JSON file.
+The ``task csv`` will execute against targets defined in the JSON file.

 Network Configuration
 ---------------------